Leapify-Studios/Piggy-Vault/README.md

 comment button functionality - to allow users to comment in a post.

+## Pages

+**Financial management**

+• overview page - to view monthly income, monthly expenses and savings.

+• tracker page - to view financials in table view.

+• income page - to add income details.

+• expense page - to add expenses details.

+**Piggy gamification**

+• gacha page - to gacha/lootbox, limited piggy's.
+This is to attract free spirits collectors and gacha addicts.

+• daily login page - daily rewards, limited piggy's.
+This is to keep users  active, attract free spirits collectors and people who have a fear of missing out.

+• equip page - users can equip piggy's they have collected.
+This is to make the users feel a sense of achievement, like unlocking/obtaining a new character in a game.
+It adds meaning to unlocking piggy's with a equipping purpose.

+• ranking page - to view ranks (ranking system).
+This is to rive competitiveness to be active and a sense of accomplishment.

+• achievement page - to claim achievements and piggy credits for more gacha.
+This is to attract free spirits collectors and gacha addicts.

+**Socialising**

+• forum page - can post, likes and comment.

+• likes - post with the most likes will be upvoted.

 ## Technologies Used
 language : Html, css and javascript